16th Congress of the Polisario Front: Opinion polling

 The Sahrawi website ECSaharaui did several informal voting estimations among the Congressmembers, dividing voters into three segments:

 Results

-General-Secretary
+Secretary-General

 Polls opened on 20 January 2023 at 10 AM GMT+1 and closed at 1PM GMT+1.
 24 offices were allocated for voting by the Election Committee.
 There were two candidates, Brahim Ghali and Bachir Mustafa Sayed, for the post of Secretary-General of the Polisario Front.

 Ghali was re-elected as Secretary-General of the Polisario Front and President of the Sahrawi Arab Democratic Republic for a three-year term.
 1,870 Congressmembers out of 2,097 registered cast a vote; 1,816 votes were valid while 54 votes were considered invalid.
 Ghali received 1,253 votes (69%) while Mustafa Sayed obtained 563 votes (31%).
 The Electoral Commission did not record any violations or obstacles during the election.

 National Secretariat

 Polls opened on 21 January 2023 at 12 AM GMT+1 and closed at 3PM GMT+1 for the first round of the election of the National Secretariat, with 24 offices were allocated for voting.
 181 candidates ran for office.
 Results of the first round were announced by 9AM GMT+1 of the next day, with only two candidates obtaining the required absolute majority and a second round being held that same day, this time with 75 candidates.
 The new members of the National Secretariat were announced by midnight GMT+1, with results being partially released on Sahrawi media.
 The quotas were respected, with six women and eight new members elected to the National Secretariat.